 “That’s theft!”
 Wade burst out.

-“If we can prove it.
-It’ll be his word and against ours, unless we find what it was,” Anna pointed out hurriedly.
+“Only if we can prove it.
+It’ll be his word against ours, unless we find what it was,” Anna pointed out hurriedly.
 She stepped a little closer, leaning in to whisper into Wade’s ear.

 “But that’s not the worst of it,” she said.
 Wade was suddenly very aware of her presence, how breathy her voice was.